resmoio/resources/slack/README.md

+# Slack

-# Slack is your digital HQ.
+Slack is your digital HQ.
 Meet the new features keeping teams connected in a work-from-anywhere world.

 | Resource | Key | Collection Method |
 | --- | --- | --- |